By Tony Attwood

 They’ll stone ya and then they’ll say, “good luck”

 And they will say you have had it, you are past it, “it’s not nearly as good as his early albums”, “he’s lost it”.
 It is the journalist’s trade.
-I remember, years and years ago seeing a front page of the New Musical Express (a UK weekly music paper) which had the headline that took up most of the front page, “Give up Lou” – this being a critique of a new Lou Reed album.
+I remember, years and years ago seeing a front page of the New Musical Express (a UK weekly music paper, and the last to survive the onslaught of digital tech) which had the headline that took up most of the front page, “Give up Lou” – this being a critique of a new Lou Reed album.
 Not exactly constructive criticism.

 Well, they’ll stone you and say that it’s the end